awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-wrapKey.md

 # wrapKey<a name="key_mgmt_util-wrapKey"></a>

 The wrapKey command in key\_mgmt\_util exports an encrypted copy of a symmetric or private key from the HSM to a file\.
-When you run wrapKey, you specify the key to export, a key on the HSM to encrypt \(wrap\) the key to be exported, and the output file\.
+When you run wrapKey, you specify the key to export, a key on the HSM to encrypt \(wrap\) the key that you want to export, and the output file\.

 The `wrapKey` command writes the encrypted key to a file that you specify, but it does not remove the key from the HSM or prevent you from using it in cryptographic operations\.
 You can export the same key multiple times\.